 Hospital bed utilization is a critical indicator of healthcare system stress, particularly during periods of widespread illness, policy disruption, or resource strain.
 However, real-time data on hospital capacity can be limited or delayed, especially in rural or under-resourced regions (HHS, 2020), making it challenging to develop timely interventions based on comprehensive health datasets (AHRQ, 2020).
 As a result, public health stakeholders and policymakers need tools to proactively monitor and anticipate healthcare strain using stable and accessible indicators.

 This project explores whether community-level social and structural determinants of health (SDOH)—such as poverty rates, population density, healthcare access, and insurance coverage—can serve as proxies for predicting hospital bed utilization.
-We selected the 2020 AHRQ SDOH database and the U.S. Department of Health and Human Services’ COVID-19 Hospitalization Dataset (2020) due to their completeness, wide geographic scope, and ease of integration at the county level (AHRQ, 2020; HHS, 2020).
+To test this, we selected the 2020 AHRQ SDOH database and the U.S. Department of Health and Human Services’ COVID-19 Hospitalization Dataset (2020) due to their completeness, wide geographic scope, and ease of integration at the county level (AHRQ, 2020; HHS, 2020).
 The BED_UTIL_RATIO target variable was derived from the HHS dataset using the formula:

 BED_UTIL_RATIO = (Inpatient Beds Used – COVID Beds Used) / Total Inpatient Beds.

 This measure improves interpretability and policy relevance for stakeholders focused on systemic strain.
-The merged dataset provides a high-resolution snapshot of how local health determinants relate to system burden.
+The merged dataset provides a high-resolution snapshot of how local social health determinants relate to system burden.

+Don’t forget, as you move toward writing your full Introduction for your final deliverable:

+Identify the key limitations of these data (you’ve already pointed them out – is 2020 is the best year to look at non-COVID hospitalization?
+No, but it is a starting place)

+Identify (and then address) a single stakeholder

 In this report, we present our Exploratory Data Analysis (EDA) to examine the distribution of key variables, detect missingness, assess skewness and multicollinearity, and visualize relationships between features and the target variable.
 These results will guide model building and feature selection in future phases of the project.
 We also emphasize the importance of using publicly available datasets for analytical transparency, policy relevance, and equity-focused research.
 This approach not only supports reproducibility, but also enables diverse stakeholders—including local governments, researchers, and healthcare administrators—to engage with and act on the insights produced.